alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 ![Visual Studio Project Config]({{site.url}}/assets/docker_2_7.png)

 The container is run with the `--rm` flag above.
 You may want to remove it and save the image, not to have to install everything everytime the command is run.

+### Creating an image to host all the tools needed for building and debugging with VC++ for Linux